Vietnam.vn - Nền tảng quảng bá Việt Nam

 As a young, athletic student studying sports in Frankfurt, Germany, Max Mueller, 23, was a natural fit for the German army.
 But he had no intention of enlisting, especially since the Russia-Ukraine war broke out.

 "If war breaks out here, we will have to go to the battlefield.
-I will probably die," Mueller said.
-Many young people in this country share his views and are not interested in military careers, creating a major challenge for the recruitment efforts of the German Armed Forces (Bundeswehr).
+I will probably die then," Mueller said.
+Many young people in this country share his views, not interested in military careers, creating a big challenge for the recruitment efforts of the German Armed Forces (Bundeswehr).

-Attracting new talent is seen as an urgent task for the Bundeswehr, as the force attempts to increase its numbers and reform after the outbreak of war in Ukraine.
+Attracting new talent is seen as an urgent task for the Bundeswehr, as the force tries to increase its numbers and reform after the outbreak of war in Ukraine.

 German infantrymen in the village of Bad Reichenhall in Bavaria, March 23, 2016.
 Photo: AFP